-H model is another form of Dividend Discount Model under Discounted Cash flow (DCF) method which breaks down the cash flows (dividends) into two phases or stages.
-It is similar or one can say a variation of a two-stage model however unlike the classical tw0- stage model, this model differs in how the growth rates are defined in the two stages.
+The H model is another form of the Dividend Discount Model under Discounted Cash flow (DCF) method, which breaks down the cash flows (dividends) into two phases or stages.
+It is similar, or one can say, a variation of a two-stage model; however, unlike the classical two-stage model, this model differs in how the growth rates are defined in the two stages.

-In the two-stage model, it is assumed that the first stage goes through an extraordinary growth phase while the second stage goes through a constant growth phase.
-In H model, the growth rate in the first phase is not constant but reduces gradually to approach the constant growth rate in the second stage.
-The key point to note here is that the growth rate is assumed to reduce in a linear way in the initial phase till it reaches stable growth rate in the second stage.
-The model also makes an assumption that dividend payout and cost of equity remain constant.
-Let us take an example illustrating firm value using H model dividend discount model.
+The two-stage model assumes that the first stage goes through an extraordinary growth phase while the second stage goes through a constant growth phase.
+In the H model, the growth rate in the first phase is not constant but reduces gradually to approach the constant growth rate in the second stage.
+The key point to note here is that the growth rate is assumed to reduce linearly in the initial phase until it reaches a stable growth rate in the second stage.
+The model also assumes that dividend payout and cost of equity remain constant.
+Let us take an example illustrating firm value using the H model dividend discount model.

 Example of Valuation using H Model – Dividend Discount Model

 Let us take an example of a company ABC Ltd. that has paid a dividend of $ 4 this year.
-Assuming a growth for next 3 years at 13%, 10% and 7% respectively in the first stage and a stable growth of 4% thereafter; let us calculate the firm value using H model dividend discount model.
+Assuming a growth for the next 3 years at 13%, 10%, and 7%, respectively, in the first stage and stable growth of 4% thereafter, let us calculate the firm value using the H model dividend discount model.